 Europe attracts a lot of tourism, and for several reasons.
 It is a magnet for history lovers, outdoor enthusiasts, and foodies fanatics.
 But Europe is also a paradise for hikers, offering a large array of options from challenging multi-day hiking, to some of the most scenic hikes you can do in as short as a few hours.

-I have asked some of the top travel bloggers and European local experts to share their favorite hidden gem to go hiking, and here are some of the 16 best hiking in Europe to evade the crowds.
+I have asked some of the top travel bloggers and European local experts to share their favorite hidden gems to go hiking, and here are some of the 15 top hikes in Europe to add to your bucket list!

 I recommend you also check the following: